phalguninanda/phalguninanda.github.io/_pages/about.md

     # <p>Your City, State 12345</p>

 selected_papers: # includes a list of papers marked as "selected={true}"
-social: # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
   enabled: # includes a list of news items